 Appeals for late withdrawals after the deadline must be submitted within 30 class days after the beginning of the next regular semester.
 Written explanation of the serious and compelling reason and appropriate documentation is required upon submittal.
 Submission of appeals and appropriate documentation after published deadlines will not be considered.
 Contact the Office of Admissions and the Registrar for more information.

-University policy requires a grade of C (2.0) or better in all prerequisite courses.
 If you don't meet prerequisites for a course or if you haven't participated substantially in a course you are enrolled in, the instructor has the right to withdraw you.
 If you are withdrawn from a course, you will be notified through your assigned university email account.

 Effect of withdrawing on financial aid

 If a student totally withdraws or drops courses after a refund has been issued, financial aid may need to be repaid from the student's university account.
 If a balance remains on the account because of this, the student has five business days to pay or a late fee will be assessed and a hold placed on the account.
 Contact the Financial Aid Office for more information.

 Your major is printed on your registration request form and is considered official unless you change it.
 A completed change of major form must be submitted to be considered for a change of major.
 Forms can be obtained online at www.uaf.edu/reg/forms/.

 - Students admitted for a semester that has not begun are not eligible to use the change-of-major form.
 Please contact the Office of Admissions and the Registrar.